milannal1m/EOLVision/README.md

 2. **Prepare the data**:
-    Place the training and test data in the appropriate directories under data.
+    Place the training data under /data/data/train/train_four_label/ and the test data under /data/data/test/test_four_label/

 3. **Train and run the model**:
-    Run the main script project.py to train the model and analyze the results
+    Run the main script project.py to train a model with [model_name] and analyze the results or alternatively load a model with [model_name]
     ```bash
-   python project.py
+   python project.py [model_name]
    ```

 ## Results